The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems

-.
-(3) \textit{Amplification rate} - the number of biased agents at time $t$ divided by the number of biased agents at the genesis phrase. \paragraph{Implementation Details: } We utilize LangGraph to implement our MAS.
-Each agent is powered by an LLMs with distinct prompt, detailed in Figure~\ref{fig:agent_system_prompt} (Appendix~\ref{sec:appendix}).
+\paragraph{Implementation Details: } We utilize LangGraph to implement our MAS.
+Each agent is powered by an LLM with distinct prompts, detailed in Figure~\ref{fig:agent_system_prompt} (Appendix~\ref{sec:appendix}).
 Each agent is required to follow the communication protocol, defined in Subsection~\ref{sec:com_protocols_prompt}, when updating its response.
 After updating, the agent is required to provide both the final answer and its corresponding justification.
 We use GPT-4o, GPT-4o-mini, GPT-4.1-mini from OpenAI, Llama-3.1-8b-Instruct, Llama-3.1-70b \citep{dubey2024llama}, Qwen-2.5-7b-Instruct \cite{yang2025qwen3} as LLMs. vLLM \citep{kwon2023efficient} is used for inference with \textit{Llama-3.1-8B-Instruct}, \textit{Llama-3.1-70B-Instruct} and \textit{Qwen-2.5-7b-Instruct}.
 The maximum number of communication turns is set to 4.
-In the main experiments Section~\ref{sec:main_results}, the number of agents is set to 4.
+In the main experiments in Section~\ref{sec:main_results}, the number of agents is set to 4.
 In Table~\ref{tab:robustness_architecture} the number of agents is set to 5.
 Meanwhile, Section~\ref{sec:vul_attacks} investigates the impact of agent population size across a substantially broader range, varying the number of agents from 2 to 16.
 Each experiment is repeated 5 times.
 For all reported results, we employ the Full communication architecture, except for Table~\ref{tab:robustness_architecture}, where the impact of different architectures is evaluated.